Misfits Boxing: History

-Misfits Pro
+MF Pro

-In June 2024, Misfits Boxing launched their professional boxing division, named "Misfits Pro", with the signing of decorated amateur boxer and ten times national champion Amir Anderson.
+In June 2024, Misfits Boxing launched a professional boxing promotion, named "MF Pro", with the signing of decorated amateur boxer and ten times national champion Amir Anderson.
 Anderson went on to make his professional boxing debut on MF & DAZN: X Series 16 and became the first boxer to have sanctioned bout take place in Qatar on MF & DAZN: X Series 19 – Qatar: The Supercard.
 On 8 August, J'Hon Ingram (4–0) was the second signee announced.
-On 17 October, Misfits Boxing announced the singing of WBC Silver super bantamweight champion Dylan Price (19–0).
-On 30 December, Ty Mitchell (3–2) announced he had signed a multi-year deal with Misfits Pro and made his debut on MF & DAZN: X Series 20 after a 14-year hiatus from professional boxing.
+On 17 October, Misfits Boxing announced the signing of WBC Silver super bantamweight champion Dylan Price (19–0).
+On 30 December, Ty Mitchell (3–2) announced he had signed a multi-year deal with MF Pro and made his debut on MF & DAZN: X Series 20 after a 14-year hiatus from professional boxing.

 On 10 January 2025, Mexican eighteen time national champion Kayla Gomez was signed and was originally set to make her professional debut in March.
 On 22 February, Misfits announced the singing of Brazilian heavyweight 2020 Tokyo Olympic bronze medallist Abner Teixeira.
 On 5 October, Misfits signed David Lopez (7–0).
 On 19 October, Misfits announced that Ashton Sylve (11–1) was the latest signee.
 Sylve was originally signed under Jake Paul's promotion Most Valuable Promotions, but was dropped following his defeat to Lucas Bahdi.

+On 6 December 2025, British cruiserweight champion and KSI's former trainer Viddal Riley (13–0) announced that he has signed with MF Pro following his departure from Boxxer.
+Riley explained in an interview with Sky Sports that Misfits will soon begin to produce separate MF Pro events that are comparable with the other traditional boxing promotions.
+Alongside Riley's announcement, MF Pro Boxing launched its social media pages with a promotional video that revealed Amer Abdallah had been appointed president of the division.

+In 2026, MF Pro began to produce their own events outside the traditional Misfits scene.
+On 30 January, MF Pro announced a heavyweight bout headlining Derek Chisora vs. Deontay Wilder for 4 April in partnership with Queensberry Promotions.
+Their inaugural event was announced on 6 February headlining Mick Conlan vs. Kevin Walsh for 20 March.
+Later that month, MF Pro also announced a long-term deal broadcast with DAZN.
+On March 18, Kalle and Nisse Sauerland announced that MF Pro will be a separate entity from Misfits Boxing, operated under the parent company MF Sports, as a sister promotion to Misfits Boxing.
+On 11 March 2026, Jeff Mayweather's The Mayweather Channel got rebranded into MF Pro on YouTube due to Mayweather's affiliation with MF Pro's president Amer Abdallah, which had 503,000 subscribers at the time.
+Mayweather created a new YouTube channel under the same name.